 The building contact tracing team works together to identify close contacts.
 Per the Centers for Disease Control - a close contact is anyone who was within 6 feet of an infected person for at least 15 minutes.
 An infected person can spread COVID-19 starting 2 days before the person had any symptoms or tested positive for COVID-19.

 The COVID Dashboard will be updated weekly on Monday afternoon with new Confirmed Cases and new Quarantines for the week.
+At the same time, an email will be sent to all district families.
 Please keep in mind that some quarantines are due to exposure in school and other quarantines are due to exposure outside of school.
 The historical graph will also be updated.

 Positive - A person is considered positive for COVID when a coronavirus test comes back positive from a physician or a testing service.
 When a person tests positive, they go into a status known as “isolation.”
 Per the Centers for Disease Control (CDC), a person stays in isolation, meaning the person needs to stay home with as little contact with others as possible, generally for a period of 10 days.